 Our research team compiled a list of 26 LSAT prep courses and tutoring companies that operate in the New York City metropolitan area and evaluated them based on their accessibility, study materials, student support and overall comprehensiveness.
 We also took student opinion into account by reading reviews and speaking to law school students who had taken each of the courses.
 In the end, four companies stood out above the rest.

-Kaplan was our favorite because of its comprehensive courses and large network of branch locations.
+Kaplan was our favorite because of its comprehensive courses and a large network of branch locations.
 You may prefer a different company, though, so we recommend exploring all of your options before making a decision.
 You can start by reading the full reviews of our four finalists below.

 A Full List of Every LSAT Prep Course in New York City Worth Considering